danilyanedo7/starter-hugo-academic/content/project/shinyapp/index.md

 slides: ""
 ---

 Welcome!
-This is my first R Shiny project—a collection of simple, interactive apps designed to support biologists working in **biodiversity monitoring** and **species distribution mapping**.
+This is my first R Shiny project, a collection of simple, interactive apps designed to support biologists working in **biodiversity monitoring** and **species distribution mapping**.

 These apps:
 - Allow users to upload and explore biodiversity datasets